mumblingdrunkard/mscs-thesis/src/processor-security/index.typ

 Speculative execution attacks use features of the microarchitecture to reliably force the processor to mis-speculate in a victim application and enter an unintended path of execution that leaks secret values into side-channels.
 They then use the same, or other features to reliably extract information from those side-channels to obtain the secret values.

-This means that OoO processors are uniquely vulnerable to a class of attacks that are not possible on InO processors.
+OoO processors are uniquely vulnerable to a class of attacks that are not possible on InO processors.

 === Spectre and Meltdown as a Class of Vulnerabilities